danielzhang-sudo/ELEC0138_Project/README.md

 > [!IMPORTANT]
 > If the `database.db` is not deleted, it will raise an error.
-Please ensure it is deleted.
+Please ensure it is deleted before running the previous command.

 ## Run the attacks